oasisprotocol/old-docs/src/operators/governance.md

 software, please read our Operator Docs or join our community Slack.
 All community members are welcom e and encouraged to commit code to the platform.
-Contribution guidelines can be found here [TODO: add link].
+Contribution guidelines can be found [here].
 :::

 ## Proposed Governance Model Overview